Looking for Italian wine information? You've come to the right place.

 But in Italy, you're completely lost.
 Wine lists are often books, or you've never heard of the grapes, or the wine is named for an unfamiliar place.

-Before you ask for a glass of something familiar, keep reading this guide to Italian wine to understand a little more about Italian wine culture and how to feel confident in ordering wine.
+Before you ask for a glass of something familiar, keep reading this guide to good Italian wine to understand a little more about Italian wine culture and how to feel confident in ordering wine.

 If you want to understand a bit about Italian wines, the different grapes, how to navigate a menu, and what wine to order with your food in Italy, you'll find it all here with this guide to Italian wine: